Poverty reduction: Economic liberalization

 Proponents of economic liberalization have argued that it reduces poverty.
-Other commentators have claimed that, due to economic liberalization, poverty in the world is rising rather than declining, and the data provided by the World Bank, echoing that poverty is decreasing, is flawed.
 They also argue that extending property rights protection to the poor is one of the most important poverty reduction strategies a nation can implement.
 Securing property rights to land, the largest asset for most societies, is vital to their economic freedom.
 The World Bank concludes that increasing land rights is 'the key to reducing poverty' citing that land rights greatly increase poor people's wealth, in some cases doubling it.
 It is estimated that state recognition of the property of the poor would give them assets worth 40 times all the foreign aid since 1945.
 Although approaches varied, the World Bank said the key issues were security of tenure and ensuring land transactions were low cost.
 In China and India, noted reductions in poverty in recent decades have occurred mostly as a result of the abandonment of collective farming in China and the cutting of government red tape in India.

+In a 2015 report, the International Monetary Fund pointed to widening income inequality as the defining challenge of our time.
+"In advanced economies, the gap between the rich and poor is at its highest level in decades.
+Inequality trends have been more mixed in emerging markets and developing countries (EMDCs), with some countries experiencing declining inequality, but pervasive inequities in access to education, health care, and finance remain."

 New enterprises and foreign investment can be driven away by the results of inefficient institutions, corruption, the weak rule of law and excessive bureaucratic burdens.
 It takes two days, two bureaucratic procedures, and $280 to open a business in Canada while an entrepreneur in Bolivia must pay $2,696 in fees, wait 82 business days, and go through 20 procedures to do the same.
 Such costly barriers favor big firms at the expense of small enterprises where most jobs are created.
 In India before economic reforms, businesses had to bribe government officials even for routine activities, which was in effect a tax on business.